masolimano/maneage/README-hacking.md

      learn over the years in using Make and are useful/handy in research contexts.

+   - *Environment of each recipe*: If you need to define a special environment (or alises, or scripts to run) for all the recipes in your Makefiles, you can use the Bash startup file `reproduce/software/bash/bashrc.sh`.
+This file is loaded before every Make recipe is run, just like the `.bashrc` in your home directory is loaded everytime you start a new interactive, non-login terminal.
+See the comments in that file for more.

    - *Automatic variables*: These are wonderful and very useful Make constructs that greatly shrink the text, while helping in read-ability, robustness (less bugs in typos for example) and